-The applicant must have procedures for the use of the instrumentation, including the measurement, by direct measurement or by combination of measurement and calculation, of the amount of radioactivity in dosages of alpha-, beta-, or photon-emitting radioactive drugs prior to their transfer for commercial distribution.
+The applicant must have procedures for the use of the instrumentation, including the measurement, by direct measurement or by a combination of measurement and calculation, of the amount of radioactivity in dosages of alpha-, beta-, gamma-, or photon-emitting radioactive drugs prior to their transfer for commercial distribution.

 These procedures must ensure that the dose calibrator, or other dose measurement system, functions properly.
 This is accomplished by performing periodic checks and tests prior to first use, followed by checks at specified intervals, and following repairs that could affect system performance.
 Equipment used to measure dosages that emit gamma, alpha, or beta radiation must be calibrated for the applicable radionuclide being measured.
-Currently, no alpha-emitting nuclides are used in unsealed form in medicine; therefore, guidance is not provided in this document on the measurement of these radionuclides.
 For photon-emitters, activity measurement is a fairly straightforward determination; however, for beta-emitters, a correction factor is often necessary to accurately determine the activity.
 There are inherent technical difficulties to overcome in the determination and application of beta-correction factors.
-These difficulties include dependence on geometry, lack of an industry standard for materials used in the manufacture of both vials and syringes, and lack of a National Institute of Standards and Technology (NIST) traceable standard for all radionuclides currently in use.
-If radiopharmacies intend to initially distribute, i.e., measure, prepare, and label, beta-emitting radionuclides, the applicant must provide the calculation to demonstrate its ability to accurately dispense such materials.
+These difficulties include dependence on geometry, lack of an industry standard for materials used in the manufacture of both vials and syringes, and lack of a National Institute of Standards and Technology (NIST)- traceable standard for all radionuclides currently in use.
+If radiopharmacies intend to initially distribute; i.e., measure, prepare, and label, beta-emitting radionuclides, the applicant must provide the calculation to demonstrate its ability to accurately dispense such materials.
 If the applicant intends to use beta-correction factors supplied by the instrument manufacturer, or other entity, it should include a means for ensuring the accuracy of the supplied factor.
 If radiopharmacy applicants intend to only redistribute beta-emitting radionuclides that have been previously prepared and distributed by other persons licensed pursuant to 10 CFR 32.72, then the correction factor calculation is not required.